The Aboriginal Australia

 Kimberly Western Australia

-The seaside town of Broome enjoys perfect weather for most of the year, and is home to an eclectic art and multicultural scene.
-The picturesque Cable Beach is the ideal location to watch a stunning Western Australia sunset.
-Inland, the Bungle Bungle Range in the World Heritage Listed Purnululu National Park is a bizarre expanse of huge rocky domes that are best appreciated from the perspective of a scenic flight.
-On foot, the famous Cathedral Gorge walk leads to a naturally sheltered amphitheatre with rocky ledges for sitting and absorbing the eerie atmosphere and echoing acoustics.
-Other picturesque walks include the Domes Walk, Piccaninny Creek Walk and the Echidna Chasm.
+The seaside town of Broome enjoys perfect weather throughout much of the year and is known for its vibrant art and multicultural scene.
+Cable Beach is one of the region’s iconic spots, offering an unforgettable setting to watch the stunning sunsets over the Indian Ocean.
+Inland, the Bungle Bungle Range in the World Heritage-listed Purnululu National Park features a bizarre landscape of huge rocky domes, best appreciated from a scenic flight.
+For those exploring on foot, the famous Cathedral Gorge walk leads to a natural amphitheatre, where visitors can sit on rocky ledges to enjoy the eerie acoustics.
+Other notable walks include the Domes Walk, Piccaninny Creek Walk, and Echidna Chasm.

 The Simpson Desert